-We conducted our audit in accordance with the standards on auditing specified under section 143 (10) of the Companies Act, 2013.
-Our responsibilities under those Standards are further described in the auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of the Company in accordance with the code of ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the rules there under, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the code of ethics.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We conducted our audit of the Ind AS financial statements in accordance with the standards on auditing specified under section 143 (10) of the Companies Act, 2013.
+Our responsibilities under those Standards are further described in the auditor's responsibilities for the audit of Ind AS financial statements section of our report.
+We are Independent of the Company in accordance with the code of ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the rules there under, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the code of ethics.
+We believe that the audit evidence obtained by us is sufficient and appropriate to provide a basis for our opinion on the Ind AS financial statements.